What If the Appraisal Comes In Low? 6 True Stories About What Buyers Did

 PMI saves the day

-In January 2021, Julie Marsh set out to buy a home in Parker, Colorado that appraised for $30,000 under the contract price of $395,000.
+Julie Marsh set out to buy a home in Parker, Colorado, that appraised for $30,000 under the contract price of $395,000.

 Though there was a backup offer on the table, the seller agreed to renegotiate and reduced the sales price by $5,000, leaving a $25,000 appraisal gap.
-Marsh was already putting down $79,000 cash, so her lender offered to move forward with the loan if she agreed to private mortgage insurance.
+Marsh already was putting down $79,000 cash, so her lender offered to move forward with the loan if she agreed to private mortgage insurance.

-Marsh attributes her lender’s comfort level to her high credit score and low debt-to-income ratio, and she says she’s happy with her purchase despite the low appraisal.
+Marsh attributes her lender’s comfort level to her high credit score and low debt-to-income (DTI) ratio, and she says she’s happy with her purchase despite the low appraisal.

 “The house has now appreciated by $100,000 over our purchase price, so we made a good decision.”